1971 thru 1976 DKR

 For the first time since WWII, freshmen were eligible to play varsity.
 As a result, freshman Guard Will Wilcox, linebacker Rick Fenlaw, and quarterback Marty Akins receive playing time.

-In the book The Darrell Royal Story, the author states Coach Royal is offered a head coaching job in the Pro’s but declines saying, “I don’t want a big ol’ house and a lot of those things.”
+In the book The Darrell Royal Story, the author states that Coach Royal is offered a head coaching job in the Pros but declines, saying, “I don’t want a big ol’ house and a lot of those things.”
 “I’ve never learned to live real fast and real luxuriously, anyway, so I thought about those offers, and it still came back to the same answer: I don’t want to fool around with happiness.”

 President Johnson invites Jerry Sisemore, Alan Lowry, Randy Braband, Julius Whittier, and Roosevelt Leaks to his ranch for lunch

-A team that Royal claimed is “as average as every day’s wash” finishes 3rd in the nation.
-Horn win their 5th consecutive SWC championship.
+A team that Royal claimed is “as average as every day’s wash” finishes third in the nation.
+Horn wins its fifth consecutive SWC championship.
 OU is the only loss.
-The stadium construction is completed, and 15,000 more fans are attending the home games.
+The stadium is constructed, and 15,000 more fans attend the home games.
 Life is good!!!

 The 3 game margin by which Texas won the SWC was the largest in league history.